Clemson, South Carolina: Development of Clemson College/University

 Clemson University was founded as an agricultural college starting in 1889, on the former Fort Hill Plantation of statesman John C. Calhoun, which he had acquired by marriage.
 The plantation was originally owned by his mother-in-law, mother of his wife Floride.
 Floride Calhoun inherited the property after her mother's death in 1836 but, under South Carolina law, she likely lost any individual rights to it because of her marriage.

 In the meantime, Floride and John C. Calhoun had a daughter named Anna Maria.
 At age 21, she married Thomas Green Clemson.
 After her father John C. Calhoun died in 1850; his widow Floride Calhoun gained total ownership of Fort Hill Plantation.

 Because Anna Maria was the only living child, she inherited a part of Fort Hill when Floride died in 1866.
 Anna Maria bequeathed Thomas G. Clemson a portion of the property in her will.
 When Anna Maria died in 1875, he inherited the plantation.
 He knew that Anna Maria had wanted the land to be used as the site of an agricultural college, so Thomas Green Clemson bequeathed land for such a college in his will.
 After his death in 1888, what developed as Clemson University was founded on that land.

+In 1992 the City of Clemson had proposed that Clemson University become a part of the city.
+The university received a plan on joining the city boundaries and, in 1993, decided not to go through with the plan.